Durable security fencing at an economic price.

 3) Posts (pipe)

 1.)
 Chain-link fabric mesh, sometimes called cyclone fencing, is the fencing material that spans the total length of a fencing area.
-It most often is sold in rolls that measure 50′ of length by the desired finishing height.
-The height of the roll is the height of the finished fence, e.g. a roll of 6′ wire is for a fence 6′ tall in finished height.
-Each roll of chain link fence has a unique combination of thickness, diamond size, height, and finish color.
-The standard for each variable helps in choosing the correct sizes.
+It most often is sold in rolls that measure 50′ long and available between 3'-12' in height.
+The height of the roll is the height of the finished fence, e.g. a roll of 6′ chain link is used for a fence measuring 6′ tall in finished height.
+Each roll of chain link fence is available in several thicknesses, diamond sizes, heights, and colors.

-Note, as mentioned above, some common names for chain link fence include cyclone fence, diamond link, and woven wire mesh.
+Note, as mentioned above, some common names for chain link fence include cyclone fence, diamond link, wire mesh, metal fabric, steel guard, and woven wire mesh and many others.
 The two most commonly used names are chain link and cyclone.

 2.)
-Fitting(s) is a generic term that refers to all parts used to assemble a metal chain link mesh fence.
-Examples of these items are as follows: tension bands, tie wires, hog rings, bars, rail ends, and all hardware.
+Fitting(s) is a generic term that refers to all parts used to assemble a chain link wire mesh fence.
+Examples of these items include : tension bands, brace bands, carriage bolts, eye tops or loop caps, dome tops, rail ends, J-hook tie wires, hog rings, and many other parts.

 See Figure 1A, images of chain link fittings.